-Bond Project Work Group: Beginning shortly after passage of Proposition 1, a project team comprised of FMD and Executive Office staff developed initial bond program start-up tasks and key early milestones.
-A critical component of developing the early work is the convening of a staff work group, modeled on the successful HLG staff work group, to inform development of these early tasks and milestones.
+Bond Project Work Group: Beginning shortly after passage of Proposition 1, a project team comprised of staff from Facilities Management Division (FMD), the Office of Performance, Strategy, and Budget (PSB), and the Executive Office developed initial bond program start-up tasks and key early milestones.
+A critical component of developing the Bond Program's early work is convening a staff work group, modeled on the successful HLG staff work group, to inform development of these early tasks and milestones.